onelastjedi/inda.link/README.md

 # In Music We Trust
-Because Open Source plays a major part in how we build our products, we see it as a matter of course to give the same effort back to our community by creating valuable, free and easy-to-use software and services.
+Because Open Source plays a major part in how we build our products, we see it as a matter of course to give the same effort back to our community by creating valuable, free and easy-to-use software.

-This repository contains code mostly related to InDaHole project.
+This repository contains code mostly related to InDaHole project and it services.

 ### Stack